 On top of location tracking, you also get really good web and app filtering, and School Time, which lets you set up specific web filtering rules and time limits during school hours.
 There are also features that monitor your child’s activity on YouTube’s site — that said, I think Qustodio provides better YouTube monitoring because it can also track activity on YouTube’s app.

-FamiSafe has a really good free plan that provides access to location tracking.
-It sends location updates every 15 minutes, which is good but slightly less frequent than Qustodio and Net Nanny’s alerts.
+FamiSafe has really good location tracking.
+It sends location updates every 15 minutes, which is good but slightly less frequent than Qustodio’s alerts.
 You also get access to a list of your child’s previous locations.

 In addition, there’s a geofencing feature that works really well and lets you set up geofenced areas up to 0.60 miles or 1 kilometer.
 I think that’s enough for most people, but if you need to set up larger zones if your child attends a school with a large campus or hangs around a specific neighborhood, Norton Family is a better pick because it allows geofenced areas up to 2 miles or 3.2 kilometers.

-However, FamiSafe’s free plan only allows you to track 1 device, so it’s only good for testing the parental app or if your child only uses 1 phone.
-To track 5–10 devices, you need to upgrade to the paid plans, which start at $10.99 / month.
+FamiSafe allows you to track 5–10 devices, and plans start at $10.99 / month.
 And for an additional price, you can also add Geonection, a separate iOS and Android app that adds GPS tracking to your child’s device — while it works well, I think FamiSafe’s built-in location tracking is enough.
 Also, there’s a 7-day money-back guarantee for each purchase.

-FamiSafe has a free plan that provides access to location tracking, which is very accurate, comes with geofenced zones, and even allows kids to see their parents’ location.
+FamiSafe provides access to location tracking, which is very accurate, comes with geofenced zones, and even allows kids to see their parents’ location.
 And you also get good web and app filtering, and Drive Safety.
-But the free plan limits you to 1 device — so if you need to monitor more phones, you need to upgrade to the paid plans, which are affordable and backed by a 7-day money-back guarantee.
+All plans are backed by a 7-day money-back guarantee.